onflow/FlowYieldVaults/docs/01-hello-tidal.md

 :::

-Tidal is a yield farming platform built on the Flow blockchain that enables users to deposit tokens into supported DeFi strategies such as collateralized borrowing via TidalProtocol's Active Lending Platform.
+Tidal is a yield farming platform built on the Flow blockchain that enables users to deposit tokens into supported DeFi strategies such as collateralized borrowing via Tidal Protocol's Active Lending Platform.
 Tidal aims to support yield-generating strategies, automatically optimizing returns through DeFi Actions components and auto-balancing mechanisms.

 The platform is designed to support multiple yield-generating strategies.
-For example, the TracerStrategy creates sophisticated token flows where users deposit FLOW tokens, which are used as collateral to borrow MOET (TidalProtocol's synthetic stablecoin), which is then swapped to YieldTokens and managed by AutoBalancers for optimal yield generation.
+For example, the Tracer Strategy creates sophisticated token flows where users deposit FLOW tokens, which are used as collateral to borrow MOET (Tidal Protocol's synthetic stablecoin), which is then swapped to YieldTokens and managed by AutoBalancers for optimal yield generation.

 ## Learning Objectives